TuragaLab/DECODE/docs/source/tutorial.rst

     # fire up jupyter
     jupyter lab

-This will load the example files and opens up a new browser tab/window.
+This will open up a new browser tab/window.
 Navigate to the path where you saved the notebooks and go through them.
 We recommend to start with the Introduction notebook, followed by Training and Fitting.

 .. _Regular workflow: